 Our embedded form editor has the same design options and functionality as our landing page and pop-up builders.
 You can also access GDPR-compliant options within the form settings.

-Not only will your forms help you to comply with GDPR, but they can also be a beautiful accessory for your website or landing page.
 With MailerLite, you can choose from vertical and horizontal layouts, and add an image to the form (a picture speaks a thousand words, after all 😉 ).

-You can also customize your form’s background, button design, custom input fields and fonts—making it extra eye-catching and compelling!
+You can also customize your form’s background, button design, custom input fields, and fonts—making it extra eye-catching and compelling!

-You can add multiple checkboxes, segment subscribers with hidden fields, insert GDPR permissions and send users to your own success page.
+You can add multiple checkboxes, segment subscribers with hidden fields, insert GDPR permissions, and send users to your own success page.

 All of these options are customizable so you can edit the design or text to fit your specific needs.
 Let’s take a closer look at each option within Form Settings:

-While checkboxes are not mandatory for GDPR and email marketing, you will need them if you are asking for subscriber consent of multiple items or if you need acknowledgment of your Terms.
+While checkboxes are not mandatory for GDPR and email marketing purposes, you will need them if you are asking for subscriber consent of multiple items or if you need acknowledgment of your Terms.
 If you include a checkbox for your Terms or Privacy Policies, you can add a hyperlink so the user can review them on your site.

-You can segment your new subscribers based on where they opted-in.
+You can segment your new subscribers based on where they opted in.
 For example, you can create one group that came from your blog and another from Facebook.
-This allows you to engage them in different ways, and it also helps you identify their source of consent.
+This allows you to engage them in different ways and it also helps you identify their source of consent.

 Instead of using a standard confirmation page after someone subscribes, you can send them to your own URL.
 This gives you the flexibility to continue your engagement with your new subscribers.